Big Toe Joint, Hammer Toe & Bunionette Problems:

 Pros and Cons of Big Toe Joint Fusion Overview:

-- This is reliable and essential ensures you will only need one surgery if your life if all goes well.
-The down side is that it is very permanent and you will no longer have motion in the joint.
+- This is reliable and essential ensures you will only need one surgery in your life if all goes well.
+The downside is that it is very permanent, and you will no longer have motion in the joint.

 Pros and Cons of Big Toe Joint Fusion:

-The big toe joint fusion is recognized as being the “most permanent and satisfactory correction of hallux valgus(bunion)”.
-Numerous studies over the years have indicated that this is the most predictable and effective surgery for any type of bit toe joint deformity or arthritis.
+The big toe joint fusion is recognized as the “most permanent and satisfactory correction of hallux valgus(bunion).”
+Numerous studies have indicated that this is the most predictable and effective surgery for any big toe joint deformity or arthritis.

 Pros of Big Toe Joint Fusion: